Building Healthy Communities Program

 Middle school program

 The middle school program is a partnership that includes the Michigan Department of Community Health and the University of Michigan.
 The partnership implements Project Healthy Schools, a program that was created in 2004.
 To date, Project Healthy Schools operates in 42 schools and has reached more than 23,000 students.
-A minimum of 8 new middle schools will participate in the program during the 2014-2015 school year.